cqse/teamscale-jacoco-agent/agent/README.md

 ## My application fails to start after registering the agent

 Most likely, you provided invalid parameters to the agent.
-Please check the agent's directory for a log file.
+Please check the agent's log file.
 If that does not exist, please check stdout of your application.
 If the agent can't write its log file, it will report the errors on stdout.